Gurdeep-hub/calculator-project/README.md

 # calculator-project
-A  project that uses html, cascading style sheet, javascript to make a basic calculator.
+A  project that uses HTML, cascading style sheet(CSS), javascript(JS) to make a basic calculator.